 Also, be aware that a 3 percent balance transfer fee (minimum $5) applies to all balances you transfer to your card for debt consolidation.
 This card does not charge an annual fee.

 When is transferring a balance a good idea?

-Are balance transfers with a business credit card any different to a standard transfer?
+Are balance transfers with a business credit card any different from a standard transfer?

-Is it legal to balance transfer from a personal card to a business card?
+Is it legal to transfer a balance from a personal card to a business card?

 It’s possible to transfer personal debt to a business credit card (or vice versa) with a business credit card balance transfer if the card you’re considering has terms that allow it, but doing so is not a good idea.
 For the most part, mixing personal and business finances is risky and can make record-keeping for your business much more complicated.